framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 **Engine versions supported**: Unreal Engine 4.15 - 4.26

+@alert Info
+This page is for the UUU v3.0.x.
+This is the free version and won't be updated anymore.
+If you're looking for the UUU v4.x with camera paths and other additional features, please visit [Otis_Inf's Patreon page](https://patreon.com/Otis_Inf): the UUU v4.x is part of Tier 1.
+@end

 @alert Important
 It's forbidden to host the Universal Unreal Engine 4 Unlocker binaries elsewhere, be it your own site or e.g. Nexus Mods.
 The only site the unlocker binary is distributed on is this site.